Kim Beazley: Backbencher and Shadow Cabinet Minister, 2001–2005

 Although Labor's loss in 2001 was narrow, having lost two elections in a row, Beazley felt obliged to resign as Labor Leader; he was succeeded by Simon Crean, and sat on the backbench for the first time since 1983.
 Despite initial improvements in Labor's opinion polling, by mid-2003 Crean was performing very badly against Howard as preferred Prime Minister, and Labor MPs began to fear that the Coalition would easily win the next election.
 Beazley was persuaded to challenge Crean for the leadership in June, although Crean was comfortably re-elected.

 Despite this, Crean continued to perform poorly in opinion polling, and on 28 November 2003, Crean announced that he would be resigning as Labor Leader.
-Beazley immediately announced that he would contesting the leadership, but was narrowly defeated by Shadow Treasurer Mark Latham by 47 votes to 45.
+Beazley immediately announced that he would be contesting the leadership, but was narrowly defeated by Shadow Treasurer Mark Latham by 47 votes to 45.
 After the result, Beazley announced he would remain in Parliament, but was unlikely to return to the frontbench again.
 In July 2004, however, Latham arranged for Beazley to return to the Labor frontbench as Shadow Defence Minister.
 This followed controversy over Latham's policy of withdrawing Australian troops from Iraq by the end of 2004.
 Beazley's return to the front bench was generally seen as a move by Latham to reassure Australian public opinion that a Labor government would not put the United States–Australian alliance at risk.
 Later that month, Beazley was forced to battle claims he had a "special relationship" with Ratih Hardjono when he was Defence Minister; it was alleged this relationship posed a security risk.